xpack/web-llvm/website/docs/api/classes/llvm-storeinst.md

 <p>References <a href="#a731befae7b8a9a1a2efda559c5420a7f">setOrdering</a>, <a href="#a9c42e225d0cd03573a24467a51bc0c05">setSyncScopeID</a> and <a href="/web-llvm/docs/api/namespaces/llvm/syncscope/#a15caddcf5c9b41f2f15c2ec363589f6caf9706a2e196638078e8323bfd9ba17de">llvm::SyncScope::System</a>.</p>

-<p>Referenced by <a href="/web-llvm/docs/api/files/lib/lib/transforms/lib/transforms/instcombine/instcombineloadstorealloca-cpp/#a00d35e1397cf2210fd30e1993c1eaab9">combineStoreToNewValue</a>, <a href="#aa2bc34e64d5998c42bde9be90ad5bad1">StoreInst</a> and <a href="/web-llvm/docs/api/classes/anonymous-amdgpuswlowerlds-cpp-/amdgpuswlowerlds/#a132e2ed28fb57bfad40af5505d2db16a">anonymous{AMDGPUSwLowerLDS.cpp}::AMDGPUSwLowerLDS::translateLDSMemoryOperationsToGlobalMemory</a>.</p>
+<p>Referenced by <a href="/web-llvm/docs/api/files/lib/lib/transforms/lib/transforms/instcombine/instcombineloadstorealloca-cpp/#a00d35e1397cf2210fd30e1993c1eaab9">combineStoreToNewValue</a>, <a href="/web-llvm/docs/api/classes/llvm/openmpirbuilder/#a0e2de2c034e3083d006b92ddf14b8bcf">llvm::OpenMPIRBuilder::createAtomicWrite</a>, <a href="#aa2bc34e64d5998c42bde9be90ad5bad1">StoreInst</a> and <a href="/web-llvm/docs/api/classes/anonymous-amdgpuswlowerlds-cpp-/amdgpuswlowerlds/#a132e2ed28fb57bfad40af5505d2db16a">anonymous{AMDGPUSwLowerLDS.cpp}::AMDGPUSwLowerLDS::translateLDSMemoryOperationsToGlobalMemory</a>.</p>

 </div>
 </div>